 The Committee generally uses the same factors in determining the compensation of the CEO as it does for the other executive officers.
-The Committee considers CEO compensation in the Peer Group and the benchmarking data provided by Towers as a starting point for determining competitive compensation.
+The Committee considers CEO compensation in the Peer Group and the benchmarking data provided by Towers Watson as a starting point for determining competitive compensation.
 The Committee then, in consultation with the CEO, develops Company performance objectives for the CEO and periodically assesses the performance of the CEO.
 The Committee also evaluates how much the CEO should be compensated in relation to the other Company executives, but the Committee has not adopted any formula limiting the level of CEO compensation as compared to other executives.
-Mr. Barry's variable pay was significantly higher in fiscal 2010 due to the very strong Company performance.
-Based on Mr. Barry's level of responsibility, experience, market data, and the Company's performance, the Committee determined that Mr. Barry's pay was appropriate in absolute terms and as compared to the other executive officers.
-Mr. Barry's base salary for 2010 was initially \$450,000 and he received a raise effective March 16, 2010 to \$500,000.
-Accordingly, the total base salary Mr. Barry received for 2010 was \$489,583.
+Based on Mr. Barry's level of responsibility, experience, market data and the Company's performance, the Committee determined that Mr. Barry's pay was in an appropriate range in absolute terms and as compared to the other executive officers.
+Mr. Barry's base salary at the start of 2015 was \$710,000 and, based on Mr. Barry's level of responsibility, experience, market data and the Company's performance, he received a raise, effective March 14, 2015, to \$760,000.
+Accordingly, the total base salary Mr. Barry received for 2015 was \$749,583.
+Additionally, given Mr. Barry's tenure as CEO and in recognition of the record Company results over the past several years and the significant shareholder value created over the same time period, he received a raise, effective on March 16, 2016, to \$800,000.
+The Committee determined this increase to be appropriate given the overall Company performance and that it and the awards discussed in the next paragraph keep Mr. Barry's total direct compensation generally within comparable market data.
 For more information on the terms of Mr. Barry's employment and compensation, please refer to the section below titled "Mr. Barry's Employment Agreement."

-For fiscal 2011, the Committee decided to increase Mr. Barry's salary and incentive pay.
-Mr. Barry's annual base salary was increased to \$550,000, effective March 16, 2011.
-Additionally, Mr. Barry's total bonus potential under the GAIP was increased to 75% of his base salary at target and 120% of his base salary at maximum if goals are met.
-Finally, for the 2011-2013 performance period, Mr. Barry received a long-term incentive grant of a target cash award opportunity of 140% of his new base salary of \$770,000.
-The Committee determined that these increases in Mr. Barry's compensation were warranted due not only to his heightened responsibility and experience, but also due to market data and the Company's strong financial performance.
+In 2015, Mr. Barry's total bonus potential under the GAIP was at 90% of his base salary at target and 164% of his base salary at maximum if all goals were met.
+For 2016, Mr. Barry's total bonus potential under the GAIP will be 100% of his base salary at target and 182% of his base salary at maximum if all goals are met.
+For the 2015-2017 performance period, Mr. Barry received a long-term incentive grant of a target award opportunity of \$1,230,075 which equates to 162% of his base salary.
+For the 2016-2018 performance period, Mr. Barry received a long-term incentive grant of a target award opportunity of \$1,500,000 which equates to approximately 182% of his new base salary of \$800,000.
+The Committee determined that these increases in Mr. Barry's incentive compensation were warranted due to his heightened responsibility, experience and tenure in the position, and also due to the Company's continued strong financial and overall performance and the consistently large increase in shareholder value over the past several years.
+The Committee determined these increases to be particularly appropriate because they keep Mr. Barry's total direct compensation generally within comparable market data.